datawire/ambassador-docs/user-guide/getting-started.md

 ---
 # Quick Start Installation Guide

-In just four minutes, your cluster will be routing HTTPS requests from the Internet to a backend service.
+In just a few simple steps, your cluster will be routing HTTPS requests from the Internet to a backend service.

+All you need to do is:
+1. Download the installer, `edgectl` and
+2. Run the installer with a single command

 The Ambassador Edge Stack is deployed to Kubernetes via YAML for MacOS, Linux, and Windows.
 For other options, such as Docker, read the [detailed instructions](/user-guide/install).

+## Download the Installer

-## Install on MacOS
+### Install on MacOS

 1. Download the `edgectl` file [here](https://metriton.datawire.io/downloads/darwin/edgectl) or download it with a curl command: